OpenLMIS/openlmis-ref-distro/docs/source/conventions/performanceTips.rst

 Testing and Profiling
 ======================

+Knowing where to invest time and resources into optimization is always the first step.
+This document will briefly cover the highlights of two of them, and then dive into specific strategies for increasing performance.

+To see how to test HTTP based services see `performance testing`_.

+After we've identified that a HTTP operation is slow, there are two simple tools that can help us in understanding why:

+- `SLF4J Profiler`_: useful to print latency meassurements to our log.
+It's cheap and a bit dirty, though highly-effective and it works in remote production environments in real-world scenarios.
+- `VisualVM`_: perhaps the most well known Java profiling tool can give great information about what the code is doing, however since it needs to connect directly to the JVM running that Service's code, it's better suited for local development environments rather than debugging production servers.

+The usefulness of basic profiling metrics from production environments can't be understated.
+Performance issues rarely occur in local development environments and the people most impacted by slow performance are people using production systems.
+Just as our performance tests operate against a deployment topology that tries to match what most of our customers use, so to must we know about how that code is performing in real-usage.
+For these reasons this document will focus more on logging performance metrics with SLF4J Profiler rather than VisualVM.

 - intro with how to identify server calls that are a problem (testing) and how to find bottlenecks
 - demo SLF4J Profiler, give pattern for profiler names and where to place them